-We generally see a flattening curve when an economy shifts from a normal to inverted state.
+We generally see a flattening curve when an economy shifts from a normal to an inverted state.
 A normal yield curve slopes upward and, as the word suggests, shows normal behavior.
-It slopes upward from left to right, suggesting the rise in yield with an increase in the duration to compensate for the longer duration investment risks.
+It slopes upward from left to right, suggesting a rise in yield with an increase in the duration to compensate for the longer-duration investment risks.

 We usually see an inverted yield curve before the recession.
 Such a curve means the short-term bonds offer more return to the investors than the long-term securities.
 Though this is an inverse of a normal scenario, it is logical.

 When there is low economic growth, investors go for long-term assets to ensure the safety of their funds.
 As more and more investors go for long-term assets, this results in more demand and, eventually, a drop in the yield.
 A drop in yield, in turn, signifies slower economic growth.

 The steep yield curve is the opposite of the flat yield curve.
 Or, in this situation, the difference between the short and long-term yields is the maximum.
 We usually see such a curve at the start of the economic expansion or at the end of the recession.

 Generally, whenever there is a steep yield curve, the short-term interest rates remain very low.
 The Central bank would have reduced them to tackle the recession.
 A steep yield curve suggests that investors expect inflation to rise and economic growth to pick up.

 The Barbell Strategy: What do Investors Need to Do?

 In the situation when the short and long terms interest rates are similar, it becomes very confusing for investors to choose their investment strategy.
 One tested strategy in such a scenario is the barbell strategy.
 This strategy is useful for investing in fixed-income instruments and trading.
 The strategy is very simple and effective.
 It suggests that the investor should invest half of its portfolio in long-term bonds and the remaining portfolio in short-term bonds.